Beginner Coding with Blocks

 Determine how many animals there are in each stable and add them up to complete the level.

-In this stable you will find cows, goats and pigs, determine how many of each animal are located in each pen.
-First create variables where you can store the number of animals that are in each pen using the set block.
+In this stable you will find cows and pigs, determine how many of each animal are located in each pen.
+There are two variables you need to set up named pigs and cows so they can be modified using the set_variable code block.
+Create them by pressing the create variable button in the Variables menu in the toolbox.